 Button Description OFF/ESC - UPS shutdown.
 Press this button for at least 2 seconds ESC functionality.
 Press this button to return to the last parameter of the settings or configuration menu.
 TEST/ - Activating the battery test.
 Press this button for 3 seconds while in normal or frequency converter (CF) mode.
 At the end of the test, it returns to the respective mode. - Button to navigate upwards.
 When this button is pressed in UPS settings mode, it will move through the menu structure to the following variable in relation to the point where it is located.
-MUTE/▽ Muting the alarm.
+MUTE/▽ - Muting the alarm.
 Press the button for at least 3 seconds to mute or unmute the audible alarm.
-Button to navigate downwards.
+It is only possible to mute the battery discharge and bypass alarm. - Button to navigate downwards.
 When this button is pressed in UPS settings mode, it will move through the menu structure to the previous variable in relation to the point where it is located.
-0N/ - Starting up the UPS.
-Press the button for at least 2 seconds Confirmation of selection.
+0N/ \ Starting up the UPS.
+Press the button for at least 2 seconds.
+Confirmation of selection.
 Press this button to confirm selection in the device's settings mode.
 TEST/△+ MUTE/▽ Press and hold the two buttons simultaneously for more than 1 second to enter / exit the settings or configuration menu.